cinemagoer/cinemagoer/docs/usage/series.rst

-The ``build_title()`` function takes an optional argument: ``ptdf``, which when set to false (the default) returns the title of the episode in the format used by the IMDb's web server
+The ``build_title()`` function takes an optional argument: ``ptdf``, which when set to false (the default) returns the title of the episode in the default Cinemagoer display format
 ("The Series" An Episode (2006)); otherwise, it uses the format used by the plain text data files (something like
 "The Series" (2004) {An Episode (#2.5)})